Car tuning: Body tuning

 Body tuning involves making modifications to the body of the car in order to alter the aesthetics of the car, improve performance, or both.
 Body tuning can also involve changing or replacing parts for better aerodynamic performance.
 Through downforce, cornering speeds and tire adhesion can be improved, often at the expense of increased drag.
 To lighten the vehicle, bodywork components such as hoods and rearview mirrors may be replaced with lighter-weight components.

-Often, body modifications are done mainly to improve a vehicle's appearance, as in the case of non-functioning scoops, wide arches or other aesthetic modification.
+Often, body modifications are done mainly to improve a vehicle's appearance, as in the case of non-functioning scoops, wide arches or other aesthetic modifications.
 Aftermarket spoilers or body kits rarely improve a car's performance.
 The majority, in fact, add weight and increase the drag coefficient of the vehicle, thus reducing its overall performance.

-Dating back to the 1940s, chopping and channeling was a popular method of modifying a car's aerodynamics.
+Dating back to the 1940s, techniques such as chopping and channeling were a popular method of modifying a car's aerodynamics and styling.

 Increasing the wheel track width through spacers and wide body kits, or lowering the center of gravity via suspension modifications, can enhance the car's cornering ability.
 Often, suspension tuners unfamiliar with spring dynamics will cut stock springs, producing a harder, bouncy ride.
 It is also common to stance a car, lowering it beyond its optimal ride height purely for appearance.

 Competition cars may have lightweight windows, or the windows may be completely removed, as auto glass adds significant weight and detrimentally alters weight distribution.
 Plastic windows are much more vulnerable to scratches, which reduce service life.

 Tires

-Tires have large effects on a car's behavior and are replaced periodically; therefore, tire selection is a very cost-effective way to personalize an automobile.
+Tires have large effects on a car's behavior and are replaced periodically; therefore, tire selection is a cost-effective way to personalize an automobile.
 Choices include tires for various weather and road conditions, different sizes and various compromises between cost, grip, service life, rolling resistance, handling and ride comfort.
 Drivers also sometimes personalize tires for aesthetic reasons, for example, by adding tire lettering.